joereynolds/life/docs/sql-linter.md

   non-existent-column.go
   etc...

-Parser should contain an array of checks to go through, all checks should follow an interface
+Parser should contain an array of checks to go through, all checks should follow an interface.
+each check should have a `parse()` method which takes a string, the SQL statement.

+#### Error struct

+{
+    column int
+    line int
+    message string
+}